 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial losses to the Fund.
+The Fund's credit risk is primarily attributable to its rents receivable.
 An increase of the credit risk can impact an investment in the Fund negatively.
 The Fund has opted not to insure against this credit risk.